 - Competition teaches us to take risks.
 Once we realize that competition is not a terrifying thing, we can take risks.
 We can develop our confidence to do things that are hard or uncomfortable.

 - Competition helps us with goal setting.
 While setting goals and making a plan to reach them can be done outside of competition, competition helps provide deadlines and progress checks on our goals.

 - Competition teaches us to play by rules.
 Learning to operate within rules and developing strategies to use those rules to our advantage are great things competition teaches.

 - Competition helps us to learn to win and lose with grace.
-Nobody likes a boastful person, and nobody likes are pouter.
-Competition gives us the opportunities to cope with feelings of pride and disappointment and to learn to process them in healthy ways.
+Nobody likes a boastful person, and nobody likes are a pouter.
+Competition gives us opportunities to cope with feelings of pride and disappointment and to learn to process them in healthy ways.

 - Competition teaches commitment.
 There is a saying that says “Successful people do the things that unsuccessful people don’t want to do.
 That is why they are successful.”
 Building the habit of commitment is a wonderful by-product of being involved in any competitions.

 - Competition gives us another community.
 When you are part of a team, you are in a network of peers and adults who have interests and values similar to yours.
 It is always great to have another village in your life or that of your child’s.

 We hope to see you all on MARCH 30 with your children!!